jareware/docker-volume-backup/README.md

 ## Metrics

 After the backup, the script will collect some metrics from the run.
+By default, they're just written out as logs.
 For example:

 ```
 docker_volume_backup